ben-z-original/omnicrack30k/README.md

 Link seems to have vanished.

 ### BCL
-Details of the *Bridge Crack Library* (BCL) are provided in \textcite{ye2021structural}.
+<sub>Details of the *Bridge Crack Library* (BCL) are provided in \textcite{ye2021structural}.
 The samples are patches from larger images.
 The cracks are shown in a macro-like fashion which can account for the visible blur in many samples.
 2,036 samples show cracks in *steel*, 5,769 cracks in *concrete* and *stone*, and 3,195 are negatives samples for crack-line artifacts.
 No information on data splits are provided.
 Featuring only synthetic cracks BCL 2.0 ([Link](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/TUFAJT), accessed Aug 17, 2023) is disregarded.

 Download the zip of the dataset from [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/RURXSH#) (accessed May 6, 2024).
 Unzipping can cause issues, extracting the subfolders separately might do the trick.

-Place the images in the images directory.
-The labels in the annotations directory.
+Create a subdirectory in the ```tmp/images``` folder named ```BCL``` and place the images there.
+The labels accordingly in the ```tmp/annotations/BCL``` directory.

 ### Ceramic